cilix-lab/ubuntu-wrt/README.md

 `# Copy all files in the ubuntu-xenial-4.10.0-9.11_16.04.2 folder to the linux kernel folder`
 `cp -rf ubuntu-wrt/ubuntu-xenial-4.10.0-9.11_16.04.2/* ubuntu-xenial/`

 That's it!
 You can now compile the kernel.
-Remember to set the environment variables before compiling:
+Remember to set the proper environment variables before compiling modules, dtbs and zImage:

 `export ARCH=arm`
 `export CROSS_COMPILE=arm-none-eabi-`

 ## 3 ROOTFS
-The rootfs folder contains all modified files that you need to add to a minimal arm installation of ubuntu.
+The rootfs folder contains all modified files that you need to add to a minimal ARM installation of Ubuntu.
 You should set a proper chroot environment:

 `debootstrap --foreign --no-check-gpg --arch=armhf xenial /srv/chroot/ubuntu-wrt http://ports.ubuntu.com/`
+`cp /usr/bin/qemu-arm-static /srv/chroot/ubuntu-wrt/usr/bin/`
+`chroot /srv/chroot/ubuntu-wrt`
+`/debootstrap/debootstrap --second-stage`

 Then install all the software needed and copy the modified rootfs files.